Property valuations

 Supplementary valuations info

-Valuations are conducted each year by the Valuer-General of Victoria.
-It provides valuations to councils and the State Revenue Office.
-Valuations are used to set council rates, land tax and the Fire Services Property Levy.
+These valuations are provided to councils and the State Revenue Office to set council rates, land tax and the Fire Services Property Levy.

 More info: Council valuations webpage on the DELWP website